rkuma183/wilsonmar.github.io/_posts/2016-10-29-raspberry.md

    The Pi 3 is capable of playing <strong>1080p HD video</strong> (1900x800 pixels).
    So you can plug the other end of the HDMI cable into your TV.

-   BLAH: This is silly because people don't use Raspian to watch its screen.
+   BLAH: This is silly because people don't use Raspian to watch its screen?

-   It doesn't have enough power and memory.
+   ### Exit and return to GUI

 0. Exit GUI mode by pressing <strong>Ctrl + alt + F2</strong>
    (from among F1-F12 keys) at the same time.